JuliaGaussianProcesses/ApproximateGPs.jl/docs/src/userguide.md

 M = 15  # The number of inducing points
 z = x[1:M]
 ```
 The inducing inputs `z` imply some latent function values `u = f(z)`, sometimes called pseudo-points.
-The stochastic variational Gaussian process (SVGP) approximation is defined by a variational distribution `q(u)` over the pseudo-points.
+The `SparseVariationalApproximation` specifies a distribution `q(u)` over the pseudo-points.
 In the case of GP regression, the optimal form for `q(u)` is a multivariate Gaussian, which is the only form of `q` currently supported by this package.
 ```julia
 using Distributions, LinearAlgebra
 q = MvNormal(zeros(length(z)), I)